8 Organizing Rules to Follow for a Tidier Home

 2. Be prepared to get messy.

+Getting organized often requires making a mess first.
+To help you sort through all your clutter, follow Wolf's process for each room.
 You'll need a staging area and five boxes (or grocery bags or laundry baskets).
 Label each with one of these categories: donate, trash, recycle, shred, and other rooms.
 Focus on the items that are out of place or those that weigh you down physically or emotionally.
-Wolf reminds us, "It's OK to take your time with decluttering and organization.
-We're busy people.
+Remember that this process can take time.
+"It's OK to take your time with decluttering and organization," Wolf says.
+"We're busy people.
 There's no need to rush it as long as you do something."

 5. Put a Label On It

-6. Stop the Paper Clutter
+6. Stop the paper clutter.

-8. Keep a Junk Drawer
+8. Keep a junk drawer.